Skip to contents

 mapboxapi version 0.5 added support for the Mapbox Tiling Service (MTS) API, Mapbox’s recommended tool for publishing and maintaining vector tile data pipelines.
-A major benefit to using R and mapboxapi to interact with MTS is that data pipelines for web maps can be handled directly from R. This vignette covers an example walkthrough of how to build dynamic web maps with vector tiles using Mapbox Tiling Service and the mapboxer R package, a flexible R interface to Mapbox GL JS.
+A major benefit to using R and mapboxapi to interact with MTS is that data pipelines for web maps can be handled directly from R. This vignette covers an example walkthrough of how to build dynamic web maps with vector tiles using Mapbox Tiling Service and the mapgl R package, a flexible R interface to Mapbox GL JS.

 We’ll be making a map of household access to a broadband internet subscription from the 2016-2020 American Community Survey that varies by zoom level.
 The map should show county broadband internet access when zoomed out, and Census tract level information when zoomed in.
 We will accomplish this by preparing a multi-layer tileset that will store information for both aggregation levels.